aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-03-step-02-troubleshoot.md

 1. After a short period of time, the status of the alarm is OK, as shown.
     ![](/media/ep03-p17.png)

+### Reboot the test Windows EC2 instance

+1. Reboot the instance so the script you installed through user data can be triggered and proceed to the next session.

 ### Track OpsItem using Systems Manager OpsCenter